 I already run 1/2 marathons or have already done a marathon before. (i.e. How to run a marathon if I’m already pretty experienced, but want to go faster and be healthier)

 There are many factors involved in selecting the right race for your first marathon.
 And choosing the wrong race could end up making your day of glory not so glorious.

 Now that you know how to train for a marathon, it’s time to get out there and make it happen.
 Training for a marathon is a tough but rewarding process.
 Even if you’ve never run a mile before, don’t let that stop you from starting the journey!

-If you want a comprehensive 16-week plan that will get you across the finish line healthy and stronger than when you started, download our app for our full marathon training plan, weekly workouts, and our out-of-this-world virtual running community.
+If you want a comprehensive 16-week beginner marathon training plan that will get you across the finish line healthy and stronger than when you started, download our app for our full training plan, weekly workouts, and our out-of-this-world virtual running community.